Headstorm/Interview/BackEndChallenge/README.md

 ### Installation

 1. Clone my repo :)
 2. Install flask & flask requirements
 3. I set up a virtual environment & installed flask & the dependencies that way
+4. To run my virtual environment, type "source bin/activate" from the myproject directory

 ### Run The Project
 4. Type "python app.py"

 ### Improvements
 * I did not get a chance to add the requirements about the input being 500 numbers as json input.
 My current program takes in 5 numbers.
 It checks that there are exactly 5 integers, but does not check that there are 500 or the input.
 It only works if there are 5 numbers separated by commas.
 This addition to meet the 500 json requirements could be
 * met with more time.

 ### Contact
 Please contact me with any issues running the code:
 * email: emm190@pitt.edu
 * phone: 330-987-0225
 * linkedIn: https://www.linkedin.com/in/emilymiller21/